Deze pagina is nog niet in het beschikbaar Nederlands.

 Types of Oral Communicators

 Oral Communicators depend mostly on verbal, non-print communication.
 Researchers have recognized several types of Oral Communicators: Primary Oral Communicators do not read or write.
 Communicating to these peoples is the highest priority of GRN and is the main focus of this article.
 Traditional Oral Communicators can read and write to some extent but do not depend on it.
 Secondary Oral Communicators depend on electronic audio and visual communication.
-They are served by GRN's set of web sites where currently audio messages in over 4,000 languages and dialects can be listened to or downloaded free of charge.
+They are served by GRN's set of web sites where currently audio messages in over 6400 language varieties can be listened to or downloaded free of charge.

 Oral Communicators are Alive and Well!

 Before Gutenberg invented the printing press, most people learned by oral means.
 Even today, according to some estimates, oral communicators number in the billions.
 Orality is not something completely foreign to our own modern sophisticated society.
 For instance, many of us would rather make a phone call than write a letter, or watch TV rather than read a book.
 We would not call ourselves illiterate, or even "oral communicators," but oral communication continues to have an important role in our daily lives.